ukeim/FND_Study/README.md

 # FND_Study
-years of life lost in patients with false-negative diagnosis of melanoma
+Prognosis and years of life lost in patients with false-negative diagnosis of melanoma

 # Data